dbmi-pitt/EDRN-to-REDCap/README.md

 Reformat the exported data to place longitudinal events in the proper columns<br>
 Run Data Quality checks<br>
 It looks like Global Database statistics has some problems.
 It only fills in one field and it is a code number instead of showing the value. <br>
+Accession information - Date of procedure, confirm data is ther <br>

 ****COMPLETE****